Pearl Harbor Naval Shipyard & IMF successfully undocks USS Columbia (SSN 771)

 |0

-This work, Pearl Harbor Naval Shipyard & IMF successfully undocks USS Columbia (SSN 771), by Dave Amodo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pearl Harbor Naval Shipyard & IMF successfully undocks USS Columbia (SSN 771), by Ashleigh Whitney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Pearl Harbor Naval Shipyard & IMF successfully undocks USS Columbia (SSN 771)

 LEAVE A COMMENT